On the folk–art continuum in culture

 Cao Anhe and Jian Qihua give Qianlong–Jiaqing eras, but Zhang Weidong’s later dates of Daoguang–Xianfeng (1820–61) seem more reliable.

 Ling Qizhen (1911–84) was a qin player, originally from Shanghai, later professor at the Shenyang Conservatoire, where he founded the Liaoning qin research association.
-One day I’ll write about his useful 1958 article on “Buddhist music” there.
+For his useful 1958 article on “Buddhist music”, see here.